bitrise-io/devcenter/_articles/en/team-management/organizations/managing-apps.md

 ![](/img/transfer-ownership-team-tab.jpg)

-The new user can either be another private account or an organization.
+The new user can either be another private account or an Organization.

 ## Assigning groups to apps

-There are two separate ways to assign one or more groups to an app that is owned by an organization.
+There are two separate ways to assign one or more groups to an app that is owned by an Organization.

-* Assign a group from the **Groups** menu of the organization's profile page.
+* Assign a group from the **Groups** menu of the Organization's profile page.
 This way you can add a group to multiple apps simultaneously.
 Only Organization owners can do this!
 * Assign a group from the **Team** tab of the app.
 If the groups you need already exist and you only need to assign groups to a single app, this method works perfectly.
 Organization owners and accounts that have an **admin** role on the app's team can do this.

 ### Assigning a group from the Groups menu

 1. Sign in with an account that is an **owner** of the Organization and open its profile page.
-2. Go to your Organization's profile page: click **Switch Profile** on the top left corner and select the organization you need.
+2. Go to your Organization's profile page: click **Switch Profile** on the top left corner and select the Organization you need.

    ![](/img/switch-profile.jpg)
 3. On the left, select **Groups** from the menu options.